 As providers of penetration testing services, one of our key roles at SureCloud is to provide hazard risk management services to our clients – by highlighting areas that might be cultivating risk, identifying vulnerabilities, and then making plans for risk remediation.
 Cross-site scripting is just one of the cases that business need to be aware of when building their cybersecurity programme.

 Cross-Site Scripting (XSS) is an attack that causes malicious scripts to be executed in a user’s browser via a vulnerable application.
 It occurs due to the application not correctly validating or encoding input that a user provides.
 This allows dangerous characters to be entered, which is then returned in the response and executed, just as if it had come from the application itself.
 This normally involves tricking the user in to visiting a malicious page or clicking a malicious link.
 Cross-Site Scripting currently sites at number 3 on OWASP’s top 10 list.

 There are three types of XSS, reflected, persistent and DOM-based.
-As DOM-based is slightly more complex, it will be given its own blog.
+For this investigation, we’ll be focusing on reflected and persistent XSS.

 Reflected XSS is the least severe form of XSS.
 Reflected XSS normally involves sending a victim a malicious URL that will be returned in the response, causing the script to execute in their browser.
 In this example, the “id” parameter is vulnerable to XSS.